List of Saskatchewan municipal roads (700–799): SK 769

 Highway 769 runs from Cochin at Highway 4 east to Highway 378, north of Rabbit Lake in the RM of Round Hill No. 467.
 The highway runs through the Moosomin Indian reserve and intersects Highway 794 at Highway 378.
 It is about 42.4 km long.

 SK 771

 Highway 771 runs from Hwy 680 south of Cosine east to Highway 657, crossing Highway 317 south of Cactus Lake.
 It intersects Highway 31, runs along the north side of Luseland concurrently with Highway 675, has a 4 mi concurrency with Highway 21, a 16 km concurrency with Highway 374, provides access to Tramping Lake, has a 3.2 km concurrency with Highway 659, and crosses Tramping Lake.
 The highway is about 91.0 km long.

 SK 772

 Highway 772 runs from Highway 317 near Hoosier to Highway 307 near Smiley.
 The highway passes through the small community of Dewar Lake.
 It is about 20 km long.

 SK 773

 Highway 773 runs from Highway 38 near Chelan to Highway 35 near McKague.
-The highway has a 4-km concurrency with Highway 679 near Pré-Ste-Marié.
+It runs through the Kinistin 91 Indian reserve and crosses the Barrier River.
+The highway has a 4 km long concurrency with Highway 679 near Pré-Ste-Marié.
 It is about 37 km long.